Dilru1/SteadyDiffuseEmission/README.md

 ### Script List:

-Following script listing are presented based on the order of their execution.
+The following scripts are listed in the order they should be executed:

 1.
 **Output:**
-Creates the mask files as count_map_2000.fits,count_map_2004.fits ... and save them into relevant Observation locations in the ScriptsForSteadySpectra/SERVER_FILES/OBSID directory.
-For example count_map_2000.fits will be saved on the ScriptsForSteadySpectra/SERVER_FILES/0112971501 directory
+Generates mask files (e.g., `count_map_2000.fits`, `count_map_2004.fits`) and stores them in the corresponding observation directories within `ScriptsForSteadySpectra/SERVER_FILES/OBSID`.
+For instance, `count_map_2000.fits` will be saved in the `ScriptsForSteadySpectra/SERVER_FILES/0112971501` directory.

-2. ScriptsForSteadySpectra/1_create_region.py.
+2. **ScriptsForSteadySpectra/1_create_region.py**
 **Output:**
-Creates the DS9 region file  (**reg_row_pix.reg**) for above mask files and save the same locations in SERVER_FILES/.
-This region list includes the pixels ( or region) which is excluded in the spectral extraction.
-This region file is presents in image coordinates.
+Produces a DS9 region file (**reg_row_pix.reg**) for the mask files and saves it in the same `SERVER_FILES/` location.
+This file identifies pixels or regions excluded from spectral extraction.
+The region data is given in image coordinates.

-3. Create manual region file (**box_mask_sky.reg**) which include the information of the region that we want to extract steady spectra.
-For example if we want to extract the steady spectra from Sgr B region, **box_mask_sky.reg** will look like following in the pixel coordinates.
+3. **Create a manual region file** (`box_mask_sky.reg`) that specifies the area from which to extract steady spectra.
+For example, if extracting from the Sgr B region, the file content in pixel coordinates would look like this:

 ```DS9
 # Region file format: DS9 version 4.1